 - A good night’s sleep is great for beard growth.
 Getting in 7-9 hours reduces stress and increases the growth hormone in the blood, speeding up cell reproduction for better, faster-growing facial hair.

-- Your beard won’t grow back quicker if you shave it off.
+- Your beard won’t grow back more quickly if you shave it off.
 It's a myth.
 Put down that razor.

 - If you suffer from patchiness, try growing your beard so that the patches get lost amongst the longer hair.